bitflower/animateCSS/README.md

 Additional options:

-lastCallbackOnly: The given callback will be fired after THE LAST matching element of the selector has ended it's animation.
+lastCallbackOnly: The given callback will be fired after THE LAST matching element of the selector has ended its animation.
 <pre>
 {
     lastCallbackOnly : true